nginx/unit-docs/source/installation.rst

 Startup
 =======

-We advise installing Unit from :ref:`preconfigured packages
+We advise installing Unit from :ref:`precompiled packages
-<installation-precomp-pkgs>`; in this case, startup is configured
+<installation-precomp-pkgs>`; in this case, startup is :ref:`configured
-automatically.
+<installation-precomp-startup>` automatically.

 Even if you install Unit otherwise, manual startup is not recommended.
 Instead, configure a service manager such as :program:`OpenRC` or